 There is also the concept of “kinship legal guardianship” where a relative (including a grandparent) can seek guardianship under certain circumstances.
 You can read more about it here:

 We hope this information helps.
-For a more detailed conversation about what might apply in your situation, we encourage you to contact us for a free one-hour consultation with one of our Weinberger Divorce & Family Law Group attorneys: http://www.weinbergerlawgroup.com/contact-us/ Thank you for your question.
+For a more detailed conversation about what might apply in your situation, we encourage you to contact us for an initial consultation with one of our Weinberger Divorce & Family Law Group attorneys: http://www.weinbergerlawgroup.com/contact-us/ Thank you for your question.
 We’re wishing you and your family the best.

 Child & Parenting FAQ: Do Grandparents Have Rights?